Clutter, Clutter, Everywhere - and Not a Place to Sit!

 Clear That Clutter!

-Are You A Clean hoarder Or A Dirty One?
+Are You a Clean hoarder Or a Mucky One?

 Some hoarders can be incredibly clean and meticulously organise their piles of clutter into specific categories.
 The only real issue here is the lack of space to put their possessions.
 The worst possible type of hoarder does not differentiate between clean clutter and dirty debris.
 Their homes become veritable rubbish dumps that can soon become a health hazard to all occupants and visitors.
 Help with hoarding is available and no one need live in a mess when they don't really have to.